teknql/statik/Readme.md

 # Statik

-CLI static site generator using an embedded clojre DSL.
+CLI static site generator using an embedded clojure DSL.
 Uses hiccup and garden under the hood.